python/cpython/Doc/reference/lexical_analysis.rst

       ... backslashes or newline characters.'
       'This string will not include backslashes or newline characters.'

-   The same result can be achieved by using parentheses and :ref:`string literals concatenation <string-concatenation>` or :ref:`triple-quoted strings <strings>`.
+   The same result can be achieved using :ref:`triple-quoted strings <strings>`, or parentheses and :ref:`string literal concatenation <string-concatenation>`.

 (2)